-The Fishguard & Goodwick Community Fridge is now open in a purpose built shed outside the Abergwaun Gateweay Club.
+The Fishguard & Goodwick Community Fridge is now open in a purpose built shed next to the Gateway Community Hub.
 This innovative resource is for everyone in the local community and the aim is to make best use of food that would otherwise go to waste.
 The space has a fridge and shelving area where a variety of different food products can be stored and made available for anyone to make use of.
 Follow our Facebook page to get updates about what food we have in stock.
 This project is part of the national Community Fridge Network which is led by the environmental charity HUBBUB.
 Download our project report to read all about how we set up our fridge:

 Who can use the Community Fridge?